sotoodeh/ucity_EEM404/README.md

 - pip install opencv-python==3.3.0.10 opencv-contrib-python==3.3.0.10

+if there is an error in vscode about cv2 or PyLint not recognizing cv2 members:

+1- On VScode: CTRL + Shift + P
+2- Choose "Preferences: Open Settings (JSON)"
+3- Add this line into JSON file: "python.linting.pylintArgs": ["--generate-members"]

 A; B    # Run A and then B, regardless of success of A

 A && B  # Run B if and only if A succeeded